Mico27/gbs-replaceTilesetTilesPlugin/README.md

 # gbs-replaceTilesetTilesPlugin

-**Version 4.3.0 — Requires GB Studio ≥ 4.3.0**
+**Version 4.3.0.
+Requires GB Studio 4.3.0 or newer.**

-A GB Studio engine plugin that exposes tile-level VRAM writes to scripts.
-It adds two events for replacing a range of background tile bitmaps in VRAM directly from a tileset asset — one that picks the tileset at build time, and an extended version that takes the tileset as a runtime pointer, so scripts can choose the source tileset dynamically.
+Lets a script overwrite background tile graphics while the game runs, copying tiles straight out of a tileset in your project.
+Use it for animated water, a day and night palette of tiles, a wall that changes when it takes damage, or seasonal art on the same map.

-Both events can target VRAM bank 0 or bank 1 on Game Boy Color hardware.
+Two events.
+One picks the source tileset when the project is built.
+The other takes the tileset from variables, so a script can choose which art to load.
+Both can write to either tile bank on Game Boy Color.

 ![image](https://github.com/user-attachments/assets/4400d11b-e663-4163-b840-da48ab1783ee)